Get a free estimate

 Believe it or not, cockroaches are very important to our environment.
-Not only are they key contributors toward nutrient recycling, but they also provide a steady food source for our local wildlife.
+Not only are the key contributors to nutrient recycling, but they also provide a steady food source for our local wildlife.
 There are 25 native species of cockroaches and five of those species are responsible for giving the others their bad reputation.
 Of those five, the German and the Brown-banded cockroaches are indoor and considered to be the most common.
 The American, the Smokybrown and the Oriental cockroaches are also common but they thrive outdoors.

 Currently, IPM (Integrated Pest Management) is the best method of prevention and control.
 Rather than just treating the symptoms, one studies the behaviors of the species in order to understand them, and customizes a solution to prevent them.
 IPM is important because cockroaches are known for their extraordinary ability to adapt and survive.
 Keep in mind that these pests have been around long before the dawn of the dinosaur.
 As one could imagine, it’s a given that cockroaches know a thing or two about survival.